-KryptoCibule malware is written in C# programming language and is capable of operating as a cryptocurrency miner, clipboard hijacker and file exfiltration tool.
-It uses victim's computer hardware (resources) to mine cryptocurrency, can replace wallet addresses in the system clipboard and exfiltrate cryptocurrency-related files.
+KryptoCibule is malware written in the C# programming language and capable of operating as a cryptocurrency miner, clipboard hijacker and file exfiltration tool.
+It uses victims' computer hardware (resources) to mine cryptocurrency, can replace wallet addresses in the system clipboard, and exfiltrate cryptocurrency-related files.

-More examples of malware that cyber criminals use to hijack clipboard/replace cryptocurrency wallet addresses, steal wallets and/or mine cryptocurrency on other computer are ApocalypseClipper, Anubis Stealer, BitRAT and E-Clipper.
-Typically, victims of such malware lose money (one or another cryptocurrency), experience issues related to privacy.
+More examples of malware, which cyber criminals use to hijack clipboard/replace cryptocurrency wallet addresses, steal wallets and/or mine cryptocurrency on other computers, include ApocalypseClipper, Anubis Stealer, BitRAT and E-Clipper.
+Typically, victims of such malware lose money (through cryptocurrencies) and experience issues relating to privacy.

 How did KryptoCibule infiltrate my computer?

-Research shows that KryptoCibule is distributed through ZIP files that contain installers for cracked or pirated software, games.
+Research shows that KryptoCibule is distributed through ZIP files that contain installers for cracked or pirated software and games.
 These ZIP files are distributed through malicious torrents.
-Additionally, users who have downloaded files used to distribute KryptoCibule are used to seed both the torrents used by the malicious software and the malicious torrents that help spread it.
-It means that malicious files are available for other users to download, which helps spread the KryptoCibule faster.
-It is worthwhile that cyber criminals can use other Peer-to-Per networks (like eMule) to spread malware too.
-Also, they often use malspam campaigns (emails), other untrustworthy file and software download sources like unofficial pages, free file hosting pages, freeware download sites, unofficial software activation tools, third party updaters as tools to trick users into installing malware on their computers.
+Additionally, people who have downloaded files employed to distribute KryptoCibule seed the torrents used by the malicious software and the malicious torrents that help spread it.

 Torrent website used to distribute KryptoCibule: